In this tutorial, we will create an automation for the following process:

 Step 4: Copy the filtered data to a CSV file and email the file.

-1. Click plus_icon just below the Excel File Card, and then, in the search box at the top of the screen, locate and select Write CSV.
+- Click just below the Excel File Card, and then, in the search box at the top of the screen, locate and select Write CSV.
+A Write CSV activity is added to the Designer panel.
+Alternatively, you can also add this activity inside the Excel File Card, just below the last Filter activity. just below the Excel File Card, and then, in the search box at the top of the screen, locate and select Write CSV.
 A Write CSV activity is added to the Designer panel.
 Alternatively, you can also add this activity inside the Excel File Card, just below the last Filter activity.

 You have indicated that you want to create a CSV file in the project folder whose name contains the text result- and today's date and that you want to copy the data in the Processed sheet to it.